A Typical Sunday

 Joys and Sorrows

 People are invited to briefly share a joy or sorrow.
-This time begins with a song:

 A quieting hymn, often the beloved UU anthem,“Spirit of Life,” is the gateway into a time of meditation/prayer, which ends in a long silence.